sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***
 In Delaware, the number of new cases seem to be following an epi curve very well.
 This indicates that the social distancing measures have been working well to reduce the number of new cases.
 There was a spike in the number of cases in the week of Memorial Day (May 25), however, they seemed to have recovered quickly falling into a standard epi curve pattern.
-Both my model and Benchmark did not have any problems predicting the forecast within 95% confidence and th
+Both my model and Benchmark did not have any problems predicting the forecast within 95% confidence and they both showing the same trend.

 ----